quarkusio/quarkus-web-lab/1-cms/README.md

         </dependency>
 ```

-🚀 Now observe in the browser, better right 🎉?
+🚀 Now observe in the browser (it can take ~1s), better right 🎉?

 Thanks to Web Bundler, we can write our style in SCSS, and it will be compiled on-the-fly to CSS.
 We also added a configuration to auto-import web dependencies scripts and style when it is possible.
 So nothing more to do.

-In our case, we generate a `cms` bundle, so our styles and javascript must go under `web/cms` resources.
+In our case, for the default `main` bundle, styles and javascript must go under `web/app` resources.

-👀 Have a look to `src/main/resources/web/cms/app.scss`, there is already a few things there.
+👀 Have a look to `src/main/resources/web/app/app.scss`, there is already a few things there.
+You can try to change the background color to see what happens in the browser...

 ### Editing blog entries (The Controller)